-Tools such as Jenkins, Bamboo, froglogic and TeamCity to name a few, can support your team’s initiative to make this happen.
+Tools such as Jenkins, Bamboo, Froglogic, CircleCI, Github Actions and TeamCity to name a few, can support your team’s initiative to make this happen.
 You can also solidify your team’s understanding by encouraging certification in Continuous Delivery Architecture.
 This certification can help team members better understand the principles and practices related to CI and delivery automation.

 Coding, Scripting & Cloud Fundamentals

-- guarantees easy monitoring of resources where the related cost can be adjusted and tracked
+- Guarantees easy monitoring of resources where the related costs can be adjusted and tracked

 Before your organization goes full-on DevOps, confirm that your team has experience working with cloud infrastructure and provide internal training on cloud fundamentals so that your team is on the same page about best practices.